AndCake/zino/README.md

 	...
 		<script>
-			({
+			(function () {
+				Zino.import('dist/comment.html');
+				return {
 					props: {
 						author: 'Leeroy Jenkins',
 						comment: 'Yeehaa!
 This is my first comment with Zino!'
-				},

-				render: function() {
-					Zino.mount(this.querySelectorAll('comment'), 'dist/comment.html');
 					}
-			})
+				};
+			}())
 		</script>
 	</comment-box>

 So what did we do?
-First, in props, we define the different data-variables we want to use in our component.
-The render function is called every time the tag is rendered.
-Since we want to dynamically add our comment component, we have to mount it after using it.
+First, we added a function that returns our props which define the different data-variables we want to use in our component.
+Zino.import() is called in order to tell Zino that our component relies on another component.
+It will automatically mount and render it.
+Sometimes you don't need to import anything if a component doesn't use other components.
+In these cases, you can just define the JSON object we returned above instead of wrapping it into a function.

 Obviously it is not good only being able to have one comment at a time.
 Therefore, let's turn our comments into an array in our props: